-At PMPS, we report to parents up to four times a year.
-We have 2 written reports and 2 three – way conferences a year.
+At PMPS, we report to parents four times a year.
+We have 2 written reports, Three – Way conferences in April and Student Led Conferences in September.

 We have 2 reporting cycles

-Parents of students in Years 1-3 receive a written report on Reading, Writing and Maths and the PMPS Key Competencies every 20 weeks (2 terms).
+Parents of students in Years 1-3 receive a written report on Reading, Writing, Maths and the PMPS Key Competencies every 6 months after their starting school date.